 Sexual violence can be perpetrated by a stranger or by someone known and even trusted, including a friend, colleague, family member, partner or ex-partner.

 Sexual violence can happen to anyone.
+It affects people of all backgrounds, ages and genders.
 No-one ever deserves or asks for it to happen.

 Rape and Sexual Assault